Chambre du Roi

 Monarchial rule in France under the Ancien Régime was autocratic and the king's will was obeyed, by and large, universally in the realm.
-However, there were occasions in which royal authority was challenged — namely with the Parlements.
-During the Ancien Régime, France was divided into jurisdictions which presided — in the name of the king — over legal issues.
-The Parlement de Paris was the oldest and held sway over the provincial parlements.
-When royal edicts needed to be officially registered, they were sent to the Parlement de Paris (or provincial parlements, depending on the issue at hand).
+However, there were occasions in which royal authority was challenged—namely with the Parlements.
+During the Ancien Régime, France was divided into jurisdictions which presided—in the name of the king—over legal issues.
+The Parlement of Paris was the oldest and held sway over the provincial parlements.
+When royal edicts needed to be officially registered, they were sent to the Parlement of Paris (or provincial parlements, depending on the issue at hand).
 If the parlement judged the edict not to be in the interest of the state, it would refuse to register the edict.
 In such cases, the king would appear in state and would preside over a ceremony in which he would impose his will on parlement to force registration of the edict.
-This ceremony was call a lit de justice — bed of justice.
+This ceremony was call a lit de justice—bed of justice.
 Rather than the king sitting on a throne, he would recline on a bed-like piece of furniture in order to preside over the ceremony.

 The bed as a symbol of royal authority was further emphasized in that the bed was always placed in an alcove that was separated by a decorative balustrade.
 Entry into the alcove behind the balustrade was strictly forbidden, unless authorized by the king.
 Additionally, during the Ancien Régime, court etiquette demanded that when one passed in front of the king's bed, reverence had to be paid: women deeply curtsied; men removed their hats and bowed.
 Furthermore, when the king died, a full-sized effigy would be placed on the bed and displayed publicly for two weeks, until the king's body had been interred in the royal crypt at the Basilica of Saint Denis.

 In many respect, the chambre du roi and the bed represented the unbroken continuation of the monarchy.
-For while the corporeal aspect of the king died, the spiritual — which is to say the soul of the king and, by association, that of the state — passed unbroken to the successor.
+For while the corporeal aspect of the king died, the spiritual—which is to say the soul of the king and, by association, that of the state—passed unbroken to the successor.